Jeralane/models_library/README.md

 * An AbstractModel that is a superclass of all model classes
   - Contains virtual Create, Read Update and Delete (CRUD) methods
 * A ModelCreator class that auto-generate model class based on an existing MySQL table
-  - Facilitated class creation which properties are defined based on target table's columns
+  - Facilitates class creation which properties are defined based on target table's columns